koltesamiksha99/Smart-Python-Calculator-/README.md

 A beginner-friendly calculator built with Python.

 ## ✨ Features
-- Addition
+• Addition
-- Subtraction
+• Subtraction
-- Multiplication
+• Multiplication
-- Division
+• Division

+## 🎯 Project Objective
+This project was created to practice Python basics such as variables, user input, conditional statements, and arithmetic operations.

+## 🛠️ Technologies Used
+ •Python 3

 ## ▶️ How to Run
 1. Install Python.